swir-rs/swir/README.md

 Generally all the steps are exaplained in cicd.sh scripts.
 The more advanced scenario how SWIR could be applied to facilitate seamless communication of applications based on different technical stacks [docker/solution-example](docker/solution-example) and [docker/solution-example-aws](docker/solution-example-aws) .
 The performance harness that is used to measure/compare SWIR against other solutions is in [docker/performance-framework](docker/performance-framework)

+### Similar Frameworks

+SWIR has been influenced by Microsoft's [Distributed Application Runtime - Dapr](https://github.com/dapr/dapr).
+It is hard to compete with Microsoft's unlimited resources, but someday perhaps SWIR might achieve a parity :)